 - 1. Eligibility - a.
 Points toward any Horse of the Year Award for the Hunter Division will not be credited until the applications and fees for the horse's recording, exhibitor's registration, transfer of ownership, name change or addition of owner(s) and owner's Senior Active, Junior Active or Life membership are received by the Federation offices.
 Furthermore, points toward any Horse of the Year Awards for the Hunter Division will not be credited until the applications and fees for the horse's USHJA Horse Registration, transfer of ownership, name change, or addition of owner(s) and the owner's USHJA Active or USHJA Life membership are received by the USHJA offices.
 Exception: Applications for Federation and USHJA Individual Membership and Horse Recordings submitted at Licensed Competitions. - b.
 USHJA Zone points toward any Hunter/Jumping Seat Equitation Division Rider of the Year Awards will not be credited until the applications and fees for the horse's USHJA registration, and rider's USEF and USHJA's active membership are received by the Federation and USHJA offices.
 Exception: Applications for Federation and USHJA Individual Membership and USHJA Horse Registration submitted at Licensed Competitions. - 2.
 Point Tabulation.
 See GR1113-GR1119. - 3.
 In the Hunter division, points are calculated according to the Hunter Division Point Chart.
 Exception: National awards for Green Hunter 3'0", 3'3", 3'6" and 3'9", Young Hunter 5 and under, Young Hunter 6 and under, Young Hunter 7 and under, High Performance and Performance Hunter 3'3" and 3'6", Green Conformation Hunter 3'6", and High Performance Conformation Hunter will be calculated using two systems towards two separate sets of national awards.
 The national Money Won Awards will be based on the money won by each horse in their respective section.
 The national Points Awards will be calculated according to the Hunter Division Point Chart.
 Both money won and points won in hunter classics, the USHJA International Hunter Derby, and the USHJA Green Hunter Incentive Stake will be included.
-The money won and points won in the USHJA International Hunter Derby will only be awarded towards a declared Hunter section for HOTY points if a horse competes in the declared section a minimum of five (5) times during the competition year.
-The money won and points won in the USHJA Green Hunter Incentive Stake will only be awarded toward a declared Hunter section for HOTY points if a horse competes in the declared section a minimum of three (3) times during the competition year.
+The money won and points won in the USHJA International Hunter Derby will only be awarded towards a declared Hunter section for HOTY points if a horse competes in the USHJA Green Hunter Incentive Stake will only be awarded toward a declared Hunter section for HOTY points if a horse competes in the USHJA Green Hunter Incentive Stake will only be awarded toward a declared Hunter section for HOTY points if a horse competes in the declared section a minimum of five (5) times during the competition year.
+The money won and points won in the USHJA Green Hunter Incentive Stake will only be awarded toward a declared Hunter section for HOTY points if a horse competes in the declared section a minimum of five (5) times during the competition year.

 - 4. All Hunter competitions are required to offer the minimum number of classes and amounts of prize money listed in GR312 for each approved Hunter section.
 If sections are canceled or entries are insufficient to award all prize money offered then only money offered to the number of places awarded must be distributed.
 All Hunter competitions must state their hunter rating clearly on the cover of the prize list.
-See Subchapter HJ-3 for Hunter competition rating requirements. - 5.
-Hunter Division Point Chart:

-Base points per section rating:

-Regional and National Hunter Rated Competitions
+See Subchapter HJ-3 for Hunter competition rating requirements. - Hunter Division Point Chart: Base points per section rating: Regional and National Hunter Rated Competitions